 The government documents collection supports the curricular and research needs of the University of Akron.
-General materials are collected to fill the research and general interest needs of the greater community of the 13th and 17th Congressional districts.
+General materials are collected to fill the research and general interest needs of the greater community of the 11th and 13th Congressional districts.
 Curricular-specific materials are retained to support the research needs of the University of Akron community and the collections of consortia libraries.

 Scope and Purpose:

-The purpose of the Bierce Library government documents collection at the University of Akron is to support the curricular and research needs of the University of Akron students, faculty, and staff, and to provide public access to federal government information to the residents of the 13th and 17th Congressional districts in Summit County, Ohio.
+The purpose of the Bierce Library government documents collection at the University of Akron is to support the curricular and research needs of the University of Akron students, faculty, and staff, and to provide public access to federal government information to the residents of the 11th and 13th Congressional districts in Summit County, Ohio.
 As a participant in the Federal Depository Library Program (FDLP), Bierce Library is a designated selective depository for United States government publications.
 The collection policy is based on requirements as stated in Legal Requirements & Program Regulations of the Federal Depository Library Program (June 2011) [PDF], Title 44 of the United States Code, and the FDLP State Plan for Ohio.
-Bierce Library receives approximately 63% of the government publications distributed by the United States Government Printing Office.

 Publications received through the depository program are selected on the basis of curricular and research needs identified in the development policies for other collections.
-In addition, the depository library serves the federal information needs of the community outside of the university and those needs are considered in the selection process.
-The collection includes: business, census, economics, education, engineering, health, maps, science, social concerns, politics, and statistical treatment of those subjects, Congressional publications, United States Geological Survey publications, and the United States foreign relations sources.
-Electronic databases such as MARCIVE and ProQuest Congressional, and guides such as Andriot’s Guide to U.S. Government Publications facilitate access to government documents and are purchased as part of this collection.
-The library catalog contains links to the full text of federal publications distributed electronically.
+In addition, the depository library serves the federal and state government information needs of the community outside of the university and those needs are considered in the selection process.
+The collection includes: business, census, economics, education, engineering, health, maps, science, social concerns, politics, and statistical treatment of those subjects, Congressional publications, United States Geological Survey publications, and United States foreign relations sources.
+Electronic databases such as MARCIVE and ProQuest Congressional, and guides such as Andriot’s Guide to U.S. Government Publications, facilitate access to government documents and are purchased as part of this collection.
+The library catalog includes links to the full text of federal publications distributed electronically.

 The federal depository collection supports the curricular and research needs of University of Akron students, staff, and faculty.
-General materials are also collected to fill the research and general interest needs of the greater community of the 13th and 17th Congressional Districts of Summit County, Ohio.
+General materials are also collected to fill the research and general interest needs of the greater community of the 11th and 13th Congressional Districts of Summit County, Ohio.

 There is no geographical limitation for the selection of publications.
 A limited number of publications on international issues with an emphasis on the United States are selected.